HarryR/TinyLisp/README.md

 On a more serious note [SafeD](http://dlang.org/safed.html) is enforced throughout the interpreter, combined with graceful failure when functions are passed `null` values, thorough unit testing and good code coverage it means that the only time the interpreter should crash if the runtime behavior causes a call chain which exceeds the process stack limit.

  * `(cdr! (car (env)) (env))` = segfault during `Obj.toString()` and `equal()` because recursive references aren't taken into consideration.
- * Parser support for comments
+ * Useful standard library or libraries
- * Code examples
+ * More interesting examples
+ * Ad-hoc evaluation (interpret data as code, like `eval`)
+ * Unit testing framework
+ * Useful syntax and parsing errors

 ## Syntax Conventions